twbs/blog/src/content/posts/2021/bootstrap-icons-1-7-0.md

 ## 120 new icons

 This update was a lot of fun for me—drawing all these tiny computer parts most of all!
-There are dozens of new computer related icons for parts, ports, and peripheral devices.
+There are dozens of new computer-related icons for parts, ports, and peripheral devices.
 There are also several new brand icons, including Meta, and some other fun icons like a new robot head and a boombox.

 <img src="/assets/img/2021/11/icons-v170.png" alt="New icons in v1.7.0" style="border: 1px solid rgba(0,0,0,.15);">